quimb.tensor.fitting

 • tol (float, optional) – The target norm distance.

-• enforce_pos (bool, optional) – Whether to enforce positivity of the locally formed environments, which can be more stable.
+• enforce_pos (bool, optional) – Whether to enforce positivity of the locally formed environments, which can be more stable, only for dense solves.
+This sets solver_dense='eigh'.

-• pos_smudge (float, optional) – If enforcing positivity, the level below which to clip eigenvalues for make the local environment positive definite.
+• pos_smudge (float, optional) – If enforcing positivity, the level below which to clip eigenvalues for make the local environment positive definit, only for dense solves.

 • tnAA (TensorNetwork, optional) – If you have already formed the overlap tn.H & tn, maybe approximately, you can supply it here.
 The unconjugated layer should have tag '__KET__' and the conjugated layer '__BRA__'.
 Each tensor being optimized should have tag '__VAR{i}__'.